 This is also a great recycling / upcycling project.
 With our recent move I have a few boxes with our old clothes that I packed for my future projects.
 This could easily be one of them.

 What you’ll need:

 • This pattern was intended for use with knits.
 Fabric with a slight stretch is preferred.
 (0.5 m/yard for the largest size) or an old stretchy t-shirt

 • Coordinating binding (140 cm / 1.5 yard)

 Printing and assembling the pattern:

 Print your pattern.
 Make sure »Scaling« is not checked.
 Print at 100% Scale or Actual Size.
 Do not »fit to page«.
 Measure the test square to make sure it printed accurately.
-Match up the square images on the edges of pages.
-Tape the pages together.
+Match up the circles on the pattern pieces.
+Tape the pieces together.
 Cut out your size according to the sizes chart.